 Big changes continue in the way Americans consume television.

-In its new Total Audience Report for the fourth quarter of 2014, Nielsen says that 41% of U.S. homes have access to a subscription video-on-demand service like Netflix, up from 36% a year ago.
+In its new Total Audience Report for the fourth quarter of 2014, Nielsen said 41% of U.S. homes have access to a subscription video-on-demand service like Netflix, up from 36% a year ago.

 At the same time, live viewing is down, while delayed viewing rises.
-And the number of pay-TV subscribers is down while over-the-top services are launched to serve a growing number of broadcast only and broadband only homes.
+And the number of pay TV subscribers is down while more over-the-top services are launched to serve a growing number of broadcast-only and broadband-only homes.

 There was a problem.
 Please refresh the page and try again.